psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 4. A sad example of a plain RSS feed with no images, because they aren't using this plugin.
 Don't have sad RSS feeds, use this plugin!

 == Changelog ==
+= 1.5.7 =
+* Updated: Update Freemius SDK to latest version, updated WordPress compatibility to v5.6
+* Improved: Top banner and upgrade responsive layout

+= 1.5.6 =
+* Fixed: Premium version fix for Enclosure tag to remove width and height attributes that resulted in invalid feeds.
+Feeds now validate at https://validator.w3.org/feed/

+= 1.5.5 =
+* Fixed: Premium version fix for "Use Only Media Tag Image" option bug removed all body images, now only skips adding featured image to body/rss desc as intended.

+= 1.5.4 =
+* Fixed: Fatal error on some sites due to incorrect version of file uploaded to repo, apologies!

+= 1.5.3 =
+* Updated: Update Freemius SDK to latest version, updated WordPress compatibility to v5.3

 = 1.5.2 =
 * Updated: Update Freemius SDK to latest version, updated WordPress compatibility to v5.1